How to Get Over a Breakup Like a BossRelationships

 If you and your ex are trying to be friends, but you’re still at the stage where seeing their picture pop up in your Facebook Timeline is a dagger to your heart, Kill Switch has you covered.
 This app allows you to banish any and all pictures, videos, and statuses that tag your ex into a private folder.
 You can choose what stays and what goes and you can bring it all back at some point in the future when you’re ready.

 2.)
 Block Your Ex

 This browser plugin will block up to five exes from appearing in your Google search results.
 All you have to do is enter their full names and their social media information into Block Your Ex and poof – they’re gone.

 3.)
 Drunk Lock

 If you’re afraid that you might lose your resolve to not call your ex after a glass or two of wine, this is the app for you.
 Once Drunk Lock is activated, it requires you to answer a series of math problems before it will let you make a call.
 The idea is that if you’ve had one too many, you’ll have trouble getting them right.
 However, even if you haven’t been drinking, having to answer math questions will at least slow you down and give you time to reconsider making the call.
 You can even connect it to Facebook, Twitter, and Snapchat, so you don’t make the mistake of contacting your ex on social media either.

 What do you think of our list?
-Do you have any great advice for how to get over a breakup like a boss?
-Let us know by tweeting @Astroglide.
+Do you have any great advice on how to get over a breakup like a boss?
+Let us know by tweeting @ASTROGLIDE.

 Images are for illustrative purposes only.